Health Savings Account

 Contributions to your HSA can be made by anyone, including you, your employer, family members or from a combination of sources.
 All contributions are aggregated to determine whether you have contributed the maximum allowed.

 No, it is your responsibility to keep track of the amounts deposited and spent from your account, just like a normal savings or checking account.

-Effective 1/1/2007 a new provision allows a one-time option to rollover IRA assets to an HSA, limited to the annual HSA contribution amount.
-Consult your tax advisor about the tax and transfer benefits applicable to health savings accounts.
+Effective 1/1/2007, a new provision allows a one-time option to transfer qualified IRA assets to an HSA, limited to the annual HSA contribution amount.
+Consult your tax advisor about the tax and transfer benefits applicable to HSAs.

 Initially, your HSA will be a bank deposit account that will earn tiered interest rates for balances in the cash portion of the HSA.
 These funds are insured by the FDIC to the maximum extent provided by law.

 After your account reaches a cash balance of $500 in excess of $3,000 (the HSA investment threshold amount), you will have the opportunity to invest in a set menu of mutual funds by setting up an HSA Mutual Fund Investment Sweep subaccount to your HSA.
 At a later date, we may allow other fund options, and will provide you with at least 30 days notice prior to making any changes.
 Mutual fund investments require a minimum investment of $500.

 Any mutual funds that you purchase in your Sweep Investment subaccount are not FDIC-insured, are not a deposit or other obligation of BB&T are not guaranteed by BB&T or any of its affiliates, and are subject to investment risk, including the possible loss of the principal amount invested and any investment gains.